mikethewolf83/mdlbol-backend/README.md

 ./artisan jwt:secret
 ```

-6- Create a virtual host config
+6- Create a virtual host config to point the public folder

 ## License